 2. Flexible Spending Account (FSA)

 The popular health savings account (HSA) may have overshadowed its smaller cousin the FSA.
-While the two sound similar and act similarly, the FSA does not require the employee to maintain a qualifying high deductible health insurance policy.
+While the two sound similar, the FSA does not require the employee to maintain a qualifying high deductible health insurance policy.

 They both function similarly.
 Funds are deducted before taxes (even before payroll taxes) to be used for qualified medical expenses.
 The money can then be used for prescriptions, co-pays, vision, dental and elective surgeries.
 The 2019 maximum amount to contribute is $2,700.